 Psychosynthesis practitioners hold a positive, optimistic and hopeful context.
 You will learn psychosynthesis tools to apply to many areas of life including your relationships, parenting, teaching, politics, medicine, administration and the arts.

-Psychosynthesis counselling, life-coaching and psychotherapy has the following benefits and will help you to:
+Psychosynthesis counselling, coaching and psychotherapy has the following benefits and will help you to: